 It's sort-of balanced out by the fact that you'd have to be trying to lose before earning at least one continue, meaning you'll have as many chances to defeat the boss as you want.

 Polestar at the end of 2-2, although that's more of a Noob Bridge than anything for those who have yet to figure out that auto-aim reduces shot damage.

 That One Level; Stage 2-2, you constantly bombarded by gunfire by turrets from gunship cruisers that are both bothersome and annoying, you can easily miss the time bonus from the mid-boss roughly half-way through and time items don't show until further in the level, plus if you're trying to get a high score run, missing chance to slash the mothership's core will strip you of your entire stage clear bonuses.

 Stage 3-2 can also be one since the controls were not made for a 2D side-scroller and you'll be fight the controls more than Ruffians.

 Viewer Gender Confusion: Saki isn't exactly the most masculine looking video game character, leading to someone on NSider2's first thought on seeing his Assist Trophy update in the Super Smash Bros. blog, "Who's the chick?"
-The Wii U version of Smash 4 outright lampshades this.
+His Smash 4 trophy description outright lampshades this.